Barry Naughton: Academic career

 In 1988 and 1991, Naughton published the first articles of Western scholarship addressing China's Third Front campaign to develop basic industry and national defense industry in the Country's interior.
 Relatively few other Western historians have addressed the Third Front in detail and those that do generally cite Naughton extensively.

 In Naughton's view, China's use of the nomenklatura system of personnel management for Communist Party cadre is a core institution reinforcing national unity.

 Naughton states that China's process of rural collectivization proceeded smoothly in part because, unlike the Soviet experience, a network of state institutions already existed in the countryside.

 His 1995 book "Growing Out of the Plan: Chinese Economic Reform, 1978–1993" won the Masayoshi Ohira Memorial Prize.
-He argues that the Chinese economic reform was accomplished without a grand vision.
+He writes that the Chinese economic reform was accomplished without a grand vision.
 Rather, it was the result of a mix between laissez-faire and experimentation with business incentives by the government.

+Analyzing China's economic policymaking in a paper published in 2022, Naughton concludes that "Chinese policymakers genuinely believe they are creating a system that merges the efficiency of the market with the ability of the government to steer the economy."

 Naughton is a participant of the Task Force on U.S.-China Policy convened by Asia Society's Center on US-China Relations.